peterbrittain/asciimatics/doc/source/intro.rst

    other programmers will admire.
 #.
 Make sure that your code is
    `PEP-8 <https://www.python.org/dev/peps/pep-0008/>`_ compliant.
 Tools
-   such as flake8 or editors like pycharm really help here.
+   such as flake8 and pylint or editors like pycharm really help here.

 When you've got something you're happy with, please feel free to submit a pull request at https://github.com/peterbrittain/asciimatics/issues.